awslabs/duvet/design/query/design.md

 If a test annotation has no matching implementation annotation, that's a failure of the test check, not the coverage check.
 However,
-the coverage check will surface this as a failed correlation because there are no implementation annotations to verify execution against.
+the coverage check also surfaces this case: tests with no implementation annotations to verify execution against are collected into a dedicated
+"Tests with no implementation" bucket, reported with its own count, and any non-empty bucket fails the run.
+This is deliberately distinct from the failed-correlations count — a failed correlation means an implementation exists but did not execute;
+this bucket means there is nothing to correlate against.

 **Structural annotations:**
 When the two-phase coverage model determines